 Strengths and Weaknesses

 On the negative side, the reports emphasized the loss of Carlos Hyde, Ryan Shazier, Bradley Roby, and much of the offensive line.
-Worse, the “Ohio State can’t beat elite teams” meme wasn’t buried deep enough; some voters docked Ohio State for being 0-2 against top 15 teams under Meyer.
+Worse, the “Ohio State can’t beat elite teams” meme is back from the dead; some voters docked Ohio State for being 0-2 against top 15 teams under Meyer.

-The best concern, however, came from Sports Illustrated's Martin Rickman, who worried that, “the Buckeyes' two-game losing streak to end the 2013 campaign could affect Meyer so deeply that he falls victim to a crippling Papa John's addiction he can't shake.”
-You gotta lay off the garlic sauce, man.
+The funniest concern, however, came from Sports Illustrated's Martin Rickman, who worried that, “the Buckeyes' two-game losing streak to end the 2013 campaign could affect Meyer so deeply that he falls victim to a crippling Papa John's addiction he can't shake.”
+Urbz has to lay off the (garlic) sauce.

 Triumvirate of Pain